Kitware/vtk-examples/src/Python/Utilities/VTKImportsForPython.md

 This example lets you generate a series of import statements for your Python code.

-The imports are generated using the VTK modules, along with the VTK classes and constants in your Python source file(s). it requires `modules.json` found in your VTK build directory.
+The imports are generated using the VTK modules, along with the VTK classes and constants in your Python source file(s).
+For older versions of VTK, `modules.json` is required, this is found in your VTK build directory.

 For instance if you have: